ZeinaShreif/Data_Prep/README.md

-# <span style = "color:purple">Data_Prep: Exploratory Analysis, Feature Engineering, Feature Selection, Data Cleaning/Imputation</span>
+u# <span style = "color:purple">Data Preparation: Exploratory Analysis, Feature Engineering, Feature Selection, Data Cleaning/Imputation</span>
 This project demonstrates the workflow for preparing data for a classification task.
 I begin with exploratory analysis, then perform feature engineering to extract additional features from the raw data.
 Next, I conduct preliminary data cleaning using insights from the exploratory and feature-engineering steps and test various imputation methods.
 Finally, I demonstrate feature selection on the cleaned data as described below.

 ## <span style = "color:purple">Exploratory Data Analysis</span>